-It is prescribed to use a minimum of two tiedowns installed at the front and rear of the vehicle to prevent it from moving sideways, lengthwise and vertically.
-It is possible to use at least two tiedowns installed on the front and rear of the vehicle which are designed to fit over or around the vehicle's wheels.
-The aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the weight of the vehicle they secure.
+It is prescribed to use a minimum of two tiedowns, with at least one at the front and at least one at the rear of the vehicle to prevent it from moving sideways, lengthwise and vertically.
+It is possible to use a minimum of two tiedowns installed at least one at the front and at least one at the rear of the vehicle which are designed to fit over or around the vehicle's wheels.
+Moreover, the aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the weight of the vehicle they secure.